 The Nanopresso is super portable.
-It weighs in at about a pound and designed for easy packing.
-If you’re a go-light gram counter or minimalist, the Nanopresso is likely not your thing.
+It weighs in at about a pound and is designed for easy packing.
+If you’re a go-light gram counter or minimalist, you can go lighter.
 But if the priority is a view and a smooth shot of espresso, the Nanopresso is easily packable.
 It’s smaller than most water bottles and makes a great all-around road trip coffee brewing tool, too.
-Use it in the backcountry, for car camping, hotel room or trailhead use.
+Use it in the backcountry, car camping, hotel room or trailhead.
 It’s a travelling coffee solution.

 The process is pretty simple.
 In the big picture, you need three things: